Hi vinyl lovers, I recently serviced and repaired another Denon DP-1200 direct-drive turntable with speed control issues.

 Careful removal of these controls, cleaning and lubrication of the speed control potentiometer and fine-tuning of the 33/45rpm balance on the main circuit board brought this DP-1200 back to normal.
 Sometimes there are other faults though and you must know what you are doing if embarking on work like this yourself.

 The final part of this job was to mount the owner’s Ortofon MC-15 moving coil cartridge to the original Denon head-shell, set the correct overhang and adjust and set up the tonearm, which was loose and running very low on the back-end.
 Setting up a tonearm correctly is also critically important.
-If the tonearm rides low at the rear, bass will become loose and muddy.
+If the tonearm rides low at the rear, the bass will become loose and muddy.

 Once all the work was completed, this DP-1200 sounded amazing, night-and-day better than when it came to me.
 The owner tells me he cannot believe the difference and how thrilled he is with the result, which really serves to illustrate the real difference that some proper turntable care and maintenance can make 🙂